nimaghoroubi/GameofLife/readme.txt

 ##################################################################################################################

-1test.gal and 4test.gal are sample universes premade for correct comparison in tests. you can create or see all universes in god_mod. simply use ./god_mod h w filename.gal and then you are prompted to choose if you want to create or see a currently available universe
+1test.gal and 4test.gal are sample universes premade for correct comparison in tests. you can create or see all universes in god_mod (main.c). simply use ./god_mod h w filename.gal and then you are prompted to choose if you want to create or see a currently available universe

 ##################################################################################################################